Marvel's Avengers (video game): Post-release content

 Following the initial release of the game, Crystal Dynamics developed several free downloadable content (DLC) packs adding new playable characters and missions that continue the game's story.
-In June 2020, the first of these expansions was revealed to focus on Hawkeye (Clint Barton).
+In December of 2020, the first of these expansions was revealed to focus on Hawkeye (Kate Bishop).
 Later, in August, Spider-Man was announced as the second playable DLC character, exclusively to PlayStation.
 Crystal Dynamics studio head Scot Amos stated the exclusivity of Spider-Man came from Marvel and Sony's existing partnership, and clarified that he was meant to be the only console-exclusive character.

 On 1 September, the third announced playable DLC character was Hawkeye (Kate Bishop).
 Kate's expansion, titled Operation: Kate Bishop – Taking A.I.M., was the first one to be released, on 8 December, after being delayed from its planned October release.
 The second expansion, Operation: Hawkeye – Future Imperfect, which patches Clint Barton as a playable character, was released on 18 March 2021.
 The third expansion, Operation: Black Panther – War for Wakanda, which added Black Panther to the game, was released on 17 August 2021.
 Hero Event: Spider-Man – With Great Power was released on 30 November 2021.
 Hero Event: The Mighty Thor was released on 28 June 2022, which adds Jane Foster version of Thor.
 Hero Event: Winter Soldier was released on 29 November 2022.

 On 20 January 2023, Crystal Dynamics announced that all official support for Marvel's Avengers would end on 30 September and the game would be delisted from digital storefronts on 30 September 2023.
 Crystal Dynamics released the last content update on 31 March 2023.